 Mission: We want survival in the UK to be among the best in the world.
 We’re focusing our efforts in four key areas – working to help prevent cancer, diagnose it earlier, develop new treatments and optimise current treatments by personalising them and making them even ...

 I applied online.
-The process took 4+ weeks.
-I interviewed at Cancer Research UK in October 2017.
+The process took 2 weeks.
+I interviewed at Cancer Research UK (London, England) in January 2018.

 Applied online, received an invitation for an online test a couple of days later, the topics given were much more difficult than the job requirements, but I still made it passed and received an on-site interview invitation.
 The on-site experience was not so good.
 I just found the people I met were not passionate about their work at all.
 I could felt the interviewers were quite fake when giving their answers.
 I didn't think they were willing to work at cancer research.

 Hear from Jessie Wang, one of our new starters, as she tells us all about her first week in our Legacy Marketing team here at Cancer Research UK.